juanhenriquez/TinyPath/README.md

  - `DELETE /api/links/[linkId]`: Delete a link.

 ##### Notes:
+- This app uses Clerk as the Authentication provider as it is really a good choice for small to medium projects because of its simplicity, flexibility and developer experience.
+Plus, their security features are really good.
+- The majority of endpoints of this app are user authenticated.
 - Prisma was the choosen ORM to talk to the Postgress DB because of all the Developer experience (DX) features it offers like type safety queries.
 - All of the endpoints created for this app were created using Next.js 13 Route hanlders.
 - The Prisma schema and all the Prisma related code is within the `database` package.